monsoonmaelstrom/book2/book2.md

 She makes it to her feet, but sways as she stands.
 I wrap an arm around her waist to steady her.

-“Thanks,” she tells me, and we slowly walk to the table.
+“Thanks,” she tells me, and we slowly walk to the table together.

 “Are you going to tell me why you want to talk to Davy and Giorgi?”
 Alex tries again.